JensAstrup/shortcut-assistant/CONTRIBUTING.md

 Note that a feature may, and most likely should, have multiple service worker files.
 They can be named according to their purpose, e.g. `service-worker/cache.js`, `service-worker/register.js`, etc.

+If a feature is not complex enough to warrant a separate directory, the service worker file can be placed directly under the feature's root directory.

 ### Content Scripts

 Content scripts should be placed under the relevant feature's `content-scripts` directory.